Kong/docs.konghq.com/app/_src/gateway/plugin-development/wasm.md

 ### Deploying the filter with Kong

 After writing and building the filter, the next steps are to configure Kong to enable Wasm support and add the filter, then associate the filter to a route or a service.
-We will then be able to start Kong and issue requests that go through the filter.
+You will then be able to start Kong and issue requests that go through the filter.

 #### Configuration